 - True Food Kitchen in its credit facilities

-- Ceridian HCM Holding Inc. in its $980 million credit facility and in $832 million standalone multicurrency credit facilities following the sale of its subsidiary, Comdata Inc.
+- Ceridian HCM Holding Inc. in its $980 million credit facility and $832 million standalone multicurrency credit facilities following the sale of its subsidiary, Comdata Inc.

 - Culligan International Company (a portfolio company of Advent International) in $430 million first and second lien term facilities to finance its acquisition of ZIP Industries (Aust.)
-Pty Limited.
+Pty Limited

-- Shift4 Payments LLC (f/k/a Lighthouse Network LLC) (a portfolio company of Searchlight Capital Partners) in $600 million first and second lien facilities to refinance existing indebtedness and to finance an acquisition.
+- Shift4 Payments LLC (f/k/a Lighthouse Network LLC) (a portfolio company of Searchlight Capital Partners) in $600 million first and second lien facilities to refinance existing indebtedness

 - P.F.
-Chang's China Bistro, Inc. (at the time a portfolio company of Centerbridge Partners) in $380 million senior secured facilities.
+Chang's China Bistro, Inc. (at the time a portfolio company of Centerbridge Partners) in $380 million senior secured facilities

 - EQT Infrastructure in first and second lien, senior secured multicurrency facilities to finance its acquisition of WASH Multifamily Laundry Systems, LLC, and its subsidiary, Coinamatic Canada Inc.